 Midtown Oklahoma City, bordered by 4th street to the south and 13th to the north, is not one of the metro's largest neighborhoods but is certainly an interesting place to visit.
 While it is home to the large St. Anthony Hospital, it also features some of the metro's most historic structures, the OKC National Memorial and Museum, as well as great restaurants and shops.

-There is no more important site to visit, not only in Midtown but in the entirety of Oklahoma City, than the National Memorial & Museum.
-In a stunningly emotional outdoor monument and memorial., it honors the memory of the 168 people lost on that tragic day of April 19, 1995.
-The museum is equally impactful, taking visitors on a tour through that horrific period in Oklahoma City's history with photos, video, audio, artifacts, interactive exhibits with survivor stories and more.
+There is no more important site to visit, not only in Midtown but in the entirety of Oklahoma City, than the National Memorial and Museum.
+With a stunningly emotional outdoor monument and memorial, it honors the memory of the 168 people lost on that tragic day of April 19, 1995.
+The museum is equally impactful, taking visitors on a tour through that horrific period in Oklahoma City's history with photos, video, audio, artifacts, interactive exhibits with survivor stories, and more.

-There are many historic buildings in the Midtown area.
-See below for more.
-But the Plaza Court building near the metro's first roundabout at 10th and Walker is considered by many to be the area's "social center."
+There are many historic buildings in the Midtown area but the Plaza Court building near the metro's first roundabout at 10th and Walker is considered by many to be the area's "social center."
 Built in 1927, the Plaza Court was the first shopping center in Oklahoma City outside the downtown area.
 The extensively renovated triangular building is home to restaurants and unique retail establishments.

-Speaking of restaurants...
-Midtown possesses some of the metro's best in such a small area.
-In the Plaza Court building mentioned above, there's McNellie's, one of the top pubs in OKC, as well as one of the best hamburgers in town at Irma's.
-But that's only the beginning.
+Midtown possesses some of the metro's best restaurants in such a small area.
+In the Plaza Court building, there's McNellie's, one of the top pubs in OKC, as well Irma's which has one of the best hamburgers in town.
 Don't miss 1492 New World Latin Cuisine with both creative Latin dishes as well as familiar Tex-Mex fare, made-from-scratch farm-to-table dishes at Ludivine, upscale Italian at Stella or the unique treats of Waffle Champion where you can get old-fashioned counter service and unique waffle sandwiches.